DeMoehn/aws-templates/lambda/lambda-tag-ec2/README.md

 - Make sure the Trigger is enabled and click "Add"
 - Your Lambda is finished now, click "Save"
 - You can now test the Lambda function by creating a new EC2 instance and check if it gets tagged with an "Owner" and "Launched" Tag

+### Cleanup

+- Delete the Lambda Function
+- Delete the IAM Role & the custom policy
+- Delete the CloudWatch Event (CloudWatch > Events > Rules)